GoogleCloudPlatform/gke-networking-recipes/multi-cluster-ingress/multi-cluster-blue-green-cluster/README.md

 **Note:** This failover process will take several minutes to take effect.

 9. Open up a second shell to remove `gke-1` from the MultiClusterService via `patch`.
+The patching process is going to remove `gke-1` from the MultiClusterService resource by only specifying `gke-3`:

+    ```yaml
+    spec:
+    clusters:
+    - link: "us-west1-b/gke-3"
+    ```

     ```bash
     $ kubectl patch MultiClusterService default-backend -n multi-cluster-demo --type merge --patch "$(cat ./patch.yaml)"